 The purpose of this document is to define responsibilities regarding the content and maintenance of the departmental website.
 Policies for the Intranet pages will be covered elsewhere.

 The Project Delivery Coordinator will have ultimate responsibility for the content of the official Department of Chemistry website.

-Website Working Group
+Website Advisory Working Group

-- Review and revision of website policies.
+- Review and revise website policies as appropriate.

-- Prioritisation of requests for new pages.
+- Consider requests for new pages to be added.

 - Staff pages (postdoc, academic and emeritus staff): at least once a year, and contact those who need to update their entries.

 - RIG pages: once a year and contact RIG chairs when pages are out of date.